 Does increasing the excess genuinely reduce premiums?

 Yes, definitely.
 Increasing excess from £250-£500 to £1,000-£1,500 typically reduces premiums by 10-20%.
 However, the strategic value extends beyond direct premium savings: higher excesses fundamentally change claims behaviour, reducing claims frequency, which delivers compounding renewal benefits over 2-3 years.
-The key is ensuring your business has the financial capacity to absorb costs below the excess without claiming.

 Does installing telematics reduce premiums immediately?